LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

                             Source="wot"
                             )

 Here we create the table ``cldf/cognates.csv``.
 This is the table where automated alignments will be carried out, which can be used for further analyses.
-The term ``cognate`` here is used in its broader sense and includes all words that go back to same etymon.
+The term ``cognate`` here is used in its broader sense and includes all words that go back to the same etymon.

 .. code-block:: python